Finding the Best Plan for Your Employees

 With health insurance premiums rising faster than inflation, employers continue to search for affordable coverage.
 The Trump administration is attempting to reduce costs by broadening the availability of less expensive health care alternatives.
 Employers, however, need to make sure that such plans provide sufficient coverage for expensive medical procedures.

-How do you find good health insurance for your employees?
+So, how do you find good health insurance for your employees?
 It’s a tough question, with answers that never seem to get easier.
 The challenge is especially acute for businesses with too few people to bargain effectively with insurance carriers.

 “Affordability continues to be a challenge for smaller employers,” says Michael Thompson, President and CEO of The National Alliance of Healthcare Purchaser Coalitions, a Washington, D.C.,-based umbrella organization of some 12,000 employers and other health insurance purchasers in nearly 40 states.
 “They are looking for any solution that can help them sustain affordable coverage.”